g-now-zero/server-projects/Win2019ServADDS/README.md

 ### 8. Create a client virtual machine and install Windows 11 on it.
 This will allow you to test network connectivity and ensure that your network resources are accessible from client machines:

     I. Create a client virtual machine and install Windows 11 Pro:
-        a.
-Click on the "Create VM" button.
+        - Click on the "Create VM" button.
-        b.
-Fill out the necessary information, such as the name, CPU, memory, and storage.
+        - Fill out the necessary information, such as the name, CPU, memory, and storage.
-        c.
-Select the "Windows" operating system.
+        - Select the "Windows" operating system.
-        d.
-Choose "VirtIO" for the disk and network device.
+        - Choose "VirtIO" for the disk and network device.
-        e.
-Select the ISO file for Windows 11 Pro.
+        - Select the ISO file for Windows 11 Pro.
-        f.
-Click on "Create" to create the virtual machine.
+        - Click on "Create" to create the virtual machine.
-        g.
-Start the virtual machine and follow the prompts to install Windows 11 Pro.
+        - Start the virtual machine and follow the prompts to install Windows 11 Pro.

 <p align="center">